 RETURN TO WORK

 Morgan Stanley’s Return to Work is an opportunity for you to re-enter the workforce.
 Launched in our New York and London Offices in 2014, Return to Work is a paid 12-week internship.
 Participants are placed in roles based on their skills and interests, working with colleagues and senior leaders throughout the Firm.
-For additional information and to apply, click here.
+For additional information, click here.